AlexanderMalm/InnerSource_metrics/README.md

 To run on GCP, push the Docker image to GCP Artifact registry and deploy on Cloud run.
 Specifiy secret as the GitHub token and expose as env.

-**Improvement ideas**

-* For bigger teams it takes some time to gather the metrics time to close and GitHub Checks on merge - up to a couple of minutes.
-Threadpools using multiple tokens can  greatly speed up this process.
-* If more metrics would be added, a new script accessing the correct GitHub api endpoint would need to be added, with smaller changes in app.py and resultscripts.js.
-* The limits for identified repositories can be changed.
-As mentioned above, the limits are based on the 6 interviewed team's data, and might need to be changed to better accomodate other teams.

 ## Metrics used:

 - **Documentation Availability**: This metric assesses the availability of essential project documentation, inspired by the quantitative criteria of Engineering Baseline's ADR-EA-10 and OSPO’s recommended inner source documentation set.
 The total repository document set evaluated by this metric includes README files, License, Code owners, Contributing guidelines, and Pull_request_template.
 Additionally, the presence of links leading to further documentation contributes to the total score.
 Simple metric, the higher the better for inner source purposes.